balping/laravel-blade-function/README.md

 ## Gotchas and Things to Be Aware of

 Unlike in PHP in general, blade functions must be declared **before** calling them!
 Just like in the good old C days.
-But while in C you can use header files for this reason, in this case functions must be daclared **in the same view file** where you use them.
-However this shouldn't be a problem, please see the When (not) to use it section.
+But while in C you can use header files for this reason, in this case functions must be declared **in the same view file** where you use them.
+However this shouldn't be a problem, please see the [When (not) to use it](#when-not-to-use-it) section.

 When you declare a function using the `@function` directive, the function will be a real PHP function and it will be in the global namespace.
 This means that you can't use PHP keywords and already declared functions as function name.